CarlDownsOracle/oci-utility-job/readme.md

 You will need an OCI Container Engine (OKE) instance.

+#### Load Balancer

-This example assumes that you have deployed a Service which provisions a load balancer with a listener that supports https protocol.
+This example assumes that you have deployed a [Kubernetes Service of type load balancer](https://docs.oracle.com/en-us/iaas/Content/ContEng/Tasks/contengcreatingloadbalancer.htm) with an HTTPS listener.

 #### OCI Dynamic Group